ARCLeeds/airflow-example/README.md

 This repository is intended to allow the user to duplicate the environment used for this walkthrough.
 It requires [Vagrant](https://www.vagrantup.com/) and a virtualisation provider such as [VirtualBox](https://www.virtualbox.org) and all commands below are for a bash-like shell.

+**This vagrantfile is set up to attempt to create a VM with 8GB of RAM, edit the Vagrantfile if your system doesn't have this much memory!**

 It is also possible to install Airflow through [`pip`](#Installing-with-pip).

 ```bash